zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}x-kubernetes-map-type annotates an object to further describe its topology.
+    <dd>x-kubernetes-map-type annotates an object to further describe its topology.
 This extension must only be used when type is object and may have 2 possible values:

 1) `granular`:
      These maps are actual maps (key-value pairs) and each fields are independent from each other (they can each be manipulated by separate actors).
 This is the default behaviour for all maps.
 2) `atomic`: the list is treated as a single entity, like a scalar.
-     Atomic maps will be entirely replaced when updated.{{% /md %}}</dd>
+     Atomic maps will be entirely replaced when updated.</dd>

     <dt class="property-optional"
             title="Optional">